bestia-dev-archived/mem3_game/README.md

 Click on "Play again?" to start the game over.
 ## Next projects
 vacation
-## TODO:
-In mem3 I plan to:
-- better documentation.
-Do I really have to write very long doc-comments in the code ?
-It looks terrible.
-But it is useful when reading the code.
-Maybe I can hide it in a region block.
-Dodrio has beautiful docs.
-How did he do it?
-- use cache for Dom sections e.g. players_and_scores
-- maybe add a simple chat?
-- idea: one phone is too small for a bigger game for more players.
-But if 4 people put their phones on the table, the grid is 4x bigger.
-They must play in the same room, on the same table.
-That is more entertaining.
-It can even bigger, no limits.
 ## Changelog
 - Only one WorkSpace for the frontend and end backend projects.
 To see how it works.
 - use cargo make (build scripts) to copy the pkg of frontend to the backend folder